AviatrixSystems/Docs/HowTos/DevSandbox.rst

 5. Add users

    If you have not done so, add VPN user John to the cloud network.
-Go to OpenVPN, Use Profile to control which user can access what cloud instance/application/ports.
+Go to OpenVPN®, Use Profile to control which user can access what cloud instance/application/ports.

 6. Done.